Uniforms of the United States Navy: Utilities

-The enlisted utilities uniform was worn by junior enlisted sailors, from paygrades E-1 to E-6, from the 1990s until 2010, when they were phased out in favor of the NWU.
+The enlisted utilities uniform was worn by junior enlisted sailors, from paygrades E-1 to E-6, from mid 1973 until 2010, when they were phased out in favor of the NWU.
 Utilities consisted of dark blue chino cloth trousers with a polyester–cotton blend shirt, and were considered an updated version of the dungarees uniform of which they shared an aesthetic similarity.
 Utilities were meant to be worn in a working environment but were authorized to be worn outside military installations, unlike coveralls.

 Usually sailors wore the command ball cap with this uniform, although a black watch cap was allowed in cold weather; the white "dixie cup" hat was worn for special ceremonies such as the dignified transfer of a decedent.
 Cloth name tapes were worn similar to that used on utility uniforms of the other services.
 In 1995 a tape with the words "U.S. NAVY" began being included above the left breast pocket with embroidered enlisted warfare insignia authorized above it, and an embroidered rating badge.
 The footwear for this uniform was full black, round-toed boots (referred to as boondockers), preferably with steel toes.
 The blue utility jacket was authorized in climates not cold enough as to warrant wearing the black All-Weather Coat.